netscaler/netscaler-observability-exporter/docs/field-descriptions.md

 # Description of configuration parameters

-This topic contains descriptions of the `lstreamed_default.conf` file parameters.
-The `lstreamed_default.conf` parameters are used for endpoint specific configurations.
+This topic contains descriptions of the `lstreamd_default.conf` file parameters.
+The `lstreamd_default.conf` parameters are used for endpoint specific configurations

 -  `ServerUrl`: Specifies the address of the server.

-    The protocol can be Kafka for Apache Kafka, HTTPs for Splunk and ElasticSearch, and HTTP for Zipkin.
+    The protocol can be Kafka for Apache Kafka, HTTP or HTTPs for Splunk and ElasticSearch, and HTTP for Zipkin.

     The following are examples of how to specify the server URL for different end points: